AlexsLemonade/2023-chop-training/instructor-notes/working-with-branches.md

    * Branch 4 (`git branch <username>/<issue #>-penguins-species-count`): Add script to export TSV of number of penguins from each species to `results/`
      * This branch will have already been created before the workshop, to save time
   * Explain demostration scenarios:
-    * First, Successfully working with two branches, and note that success is achieved in part by lots of `git status`
+    * First, successfully working with two branches, and note that success is achieved in part by lots of `git status`
     * Second, two common "gotchas" when working with multiple branches

 ## Live demonstration